dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 If you are not happy with the default action, you can tweak it as usual; see [Setting Default Actions](#OnCall).

-If you just need to return a move-only value, you can use it in combination with `WillOnce`.
+If you just need to return m_a move-only value, you can use it in combination with `WillOnce`.
 For example:

 ```cpp